Understanding LLM Embeddings for Regression: Experimental Results

 \subsection{Model Effects}

-In this subsection, we comprehensively investigate the impact of many common LLM factors on regression performance.
+In this subsection, we comprehensively investigate the impact of many common LLM factors such as model size and pretraining on regression performance.
+Additionally, we also ablate the effects of different string representations and LLM subcomponents such as vocabulary embeddings.

 \textbf{Are Larger Models Always Better?} Within the research community, the prevailing assumption is that there exists a direct correlation between language model size and performance improvement.

 However, with the rise of leaderboards such as LMSYS \citep{LMSYS}, smaller models have been shown to outperform larger competitors, due to differences in their "recipe", such as training data quality, pre-training and post-training techniques, and architecture.

 In Figure \ref{fig:scaling}, we see that over various real world regression tasks, T5 models exhibit a clear trend of improved performance when increasing model size, when training methodology is fixed.
 In contrast, model tiers within the Gemini family exhibit substantial variance, and larger model sizes do not consistently translate to superior results.
 We hypothesize this is due to differences in Gemini "recipes", as e.g. different model tiers may have used different pre-training datasets, architecture tweaks, and post-training configurations, whereas all T5 model sizes have only been pre-trained on the C4 web crawl corpus.